mlward639/Unit-ten-homework/README.md

 ## Credits
 Jest to run unit tests
 Inquirer to collect input from the user
-***import these:
-](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

 ## Contribution Guidelines
 Utilize The Contributor Covenant (https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md) as reference for appropriate contribution guidelines.